AVSheard/communityAdvent2/README.md

 ### Project summary

 This repo contains the backend for an organizational and navigational tool to assist with community run village advent calendars.
+Each year during advent villages run there own village wide advent calendars where each day a different house reveals a wide display that gets kept up until the end of twelfth night.
+The aim of this project to make a mobile application that displays all the different houses that have ben revealed and the users location on a map.
+I then intend add functionality to let the user 'tick off' houses when they are near by.

 ### How to run this repo